Anurag11699/DSTN-Assignment-1/Group_7/README.txt

 main_memory_functions.c: Contains all the functions related to the working of the main memory. kernel_functions.c: Contains all the functions related to the working of the kernel.
 This binds all the memory level together and is used to call the needed functions based on the situation.

-.txt files:
+subdirectory: input_files.txt
-input.txt: Contains number of processes and the input file name corresponding to the requests of each process.
+input.txt: Contains number of processes and the input file name corresponding to the requests of each process. time_values.txt: Contains the time values for each aspect of the effective memory access time calculation.
+(This subdirectory also contains the process requests file for each process.)

+subdirectory: output_files.txt
-OUTPUT.txt: Upon simulation, will contain the output of the program. time_values.txt: Contains the time values for each aspect of the effective memory access time calculation.
+OUTPUT.txt: Upon simulation, will contain the output of the program.

 makefile: used to compile the code